 Address – Where you live affects how you drive.
-Approach any state line and you’ll undoubtedly hear locals decrying the insane people in the next state over.
-Cities, suburbs, residential areas, they all have very different driving risks.
+Approach any state line, and you’ll undoubtedly hear locals decrying the insane people in the next state.
+Cities, suburbs, and residential areas all have very different driving risks.

 Email – Since Allstate is an online company, you will conduct all of your business online.
 So, they will need an email address to communicate with you, as well as share policy details and changes if you do decide to buy.